coachpo/last-whisper-backend/doc/ARCHITECTURE.md

-# Whisper TTS - Dictation Training Backend – Architecture Overview
+# Last Whisper - Backend Service – Architecture Overview

-This document explains the system design, major components, data flows, and key decisions of the Whisper TTS Dictation Training Backend project.
+This document explains the system design, major components, data flows, and key decisions of the Last Whisper Backend Service project.

 ### Goals and Constraints